Steward Volunteer questions

 Your Getting You Started Guide explains what is required of the role so please read it carefully.

 As this is a non-clinical role, no specific training is required however, when you arrive at a vaccination site for the first time, the Site Leader will take you through a site introduction and briefing.

-Will I come in direct contact with patients?
+Will I come in to direct contact with patients?